VladimirK2/kzm-tools/tafcj-doc.md

 ##### Processing several steps

-"Pipe" (|) can be used to proceed several steps with the register.
+"Pipe" (|) can be used to proceed several steps with the variable.
 Examples:

     move
         {var}